smakman/generator-gulp-bootstrap/README.md

   +sprite($cart)
 ```

-All HTML elements which use the sprite should have `class="icon"`
+All HTML elements which use the sprite should have `class="sprite"`

 Check out the [css-sprite documentation](https://www.npmjs.org/package/css-sprite) for other examples.